TechAurelian2/MessageBoxes-for-Anyone/README.md

   <img width="300" src="repo-assets/screenshots/messageboxes-for-anyone-options-screenshot.png" alt="MessageBoxes for Anyone Options dialog box - Message Box Type">
   <img width="300" src="repo-assets/screenshots/messageboxes-for-anyone-options-2-screenshot.png" alt="MessageBoxes for Anyone Options dialog box - Button Actions">
 </p>

+## Building

+MessageBoxes for Anyone was last compiled using Borland Delphi 7.0 back in 2003, so attempting to build it with modern tools might be an interesting journey into the past.
+At present, it's uncertain whether newer versions of Delphi or the free Lazarus compiler can successfully compile the project.
+If time permits, I should explore whether Lazarus can compile and run the project.

+## Contributing

+I welcome contributions to MessageBoxes for Anyone, despite its incomplete state.
+As some features are not implemented, the interface is rough, and the project hasn't been recompiled using modern tools since 2003, your involvement can make a meaningful difference.

+To contribute, fork the repository, create a new branch, make your changes, and submit a pull request.
+I appreciate your willingness to help resurrect MessageBoxes for Anyone.

+## License

+MessageBoxes for Anyone is licensed under the [MIT license](LICENSE).